-During the year, the Company entered into the following transactions with its intermediate parent and fellow group companies as per the table below.
-There were no related party transactions with its ultimate controlling party as at the year-end date (2022: £nil).
+During the year, the Company entered into the following transactions with its intermediate parent and fellow group companies as per the table below, in addition to the arrangements described above.
+There were no related party transactions with its ultimate controlling party as at the year-end date (2023: £nil).

-The Company paid an interim dividend of £100,000,000 (2022: £300,000,000) to its immediate parent undertaking, Santander Private Banking UK Limited.
+The Company paid an interim dividend of £100,000,000 (2023: £100,000,000) to its immediate parent undertaking, Santander Private Banking UK Limited.